Hilary Caldwell: International competition

 Having enrolled at the University of Victoria in 2009, and swimming for both the University and Victoria's Island Swimming Club with Randy Bennett as her Coach, Caldwell believed she greatly benefitted from Randy Bennett's knowledge of backstroke technique.
 She did most of her swimming during her college years at the Victoria High Performance Clinic at the Saanich Commonwealth place pool.
 Caldwell credited Bennett with greater success in backstroke events as she had previously competed somewhat more frequently in the individual medley.
 When Bennett died in April 2015, after Bennett had completed college, Ryan Mallette took over as the HPC-Victoria Head Coach.

 At the 2013 World Aquatics Championships Caldwell swam to a surprise bronze medal in the 200-metre backstroke.
 She set and broke the national record for the 200-metre backstroke in each of the qualifying, semi-final, and final rounds in the process.
 Her time in the final was 2:06.90, a new Canadian record, though it placed her third behind gold medalist American Missy Franklin and Australian Belinda Hocking who placed second in a close finish with a time of 2:06.80.
 This broke Canadian teammate Sinead Russell's former Canadian record.
 Russell finished seventh in the same event.

 Continuing to perform well under the tutelage of Bennett, Caldwell swam to a bronze medal at the 2014 Commonwealth Games in her feature event, the 200 m backstroke.
 She also swam in the 50 and 100 m backstroke.
 On July 15, 2015, Caldwell took the gold medal in the 200-meter backstroke at the 2015 Pan American Games in Toronto.
 The win was an emotional one has it came just months after the death of her esteemed coach, Bennett, who helped propel her to such heights.

 She won a silver medal in the 4x100 Meter Medley Relay in Windsor, Ontario, at the Short Course World Championships in 2016.

 In September 2017, Caldwell was named to Canada's 2018 Commonwealth Games team.
 She trained with Coach Michael Bohl to prepare for the 2018 Commonwealth Games at Australia's Griffith University.

-In May of 2018, Caldwell retired from competitive swimming with the Gold Coast Commonwealth Games as her last meet.
+In May 2018, Caldwell retired from competitive swimming with the Gold Coast Commonwealth Games as her last meet.
 She placed fifth in the finals of the 200 backstroke with a time of 2:09.22.

 Honors

 In 2013, Caldwell won Swimming Canada's Female Swimmer of the Year.
 She was inducted into the Victoria Sports Hall of Fame in 2024.

 Caldwell had a supporting role as an actor in the film Nadia, Butterfly, about an Olympic swimmer trying to come to grips after retiring from the sport after participating in the 2020 Olympics.
-The film, released in September of 2020, and directed by Canadian director Pascal Plant was the only Canadian-based work selected for the Cannes Film Festival, though it was not shown due to the COVID epidemic and premiered later.
+The film, released in September 2020, and directed by Canadian director Pascal Plant was the only Canadian-based work selected for the Cannes Film Festival, though it was not shown due to the COVID epidemic and premiered later.